 These practices require an inspection from a designated third party, and there are fees associated with the inspection.
 Prior to an inspection, you will need to develop and implement a food safety plan and designate someone in your operation to oversee this plan.
 You will need to have any water supply used by your workers or for crop irrigation and pesticide application checked at least twice each year.
 A checklist of the questions to be asked during the inspection can be found online.
 For more information about GAP and GHP, contact your local extension office or your state's department of agriculture.

 You should carefully consider how to manage risk on your farm.
 First, you should insure your facilities and equipment.
 This may be accomplished by consulting your insurance agent or broker.
 It is especially important to have adequate levels of property, vehicle, and liability insurance.
 You will also need workers compensation insurance if you have any employees.
 You may also want to consider your needs for life and health insurance and whether or not you need coverage for business interruption or employee dishonesty.
-For more on agricultural business insurance, see “Agricultural Alternatives: Agricultural Business Insurance.”
+For more on agricultural business insurance, see "Agricultural Business Insurance."

 Second, check to see if there are multi-peril crop insurance programs available for your farm enterprises.
 There are crop insurance programs designed to help farmers manage both yield risk and revenue shortfalls.
 Peach production involves large initial investments and can be very risky; weather-related crop losses are common and crop prices can be highly variable.
 Individual crop insurance policies for peaches (if available in your county) or a Whole Farm Revenue Protection policy can help you reduce these risks.
 Coverage for peaches is based on the actual production history (APH) of your operation; you can select between 50 and 75 percent of your APH yield to protect and you can insure your crop as either fresh market or processing.
 You may also want to consider the use of a separate hail insurance policy to better protect against this type of often very localized damage.
 Whole Farm Revenue Protection (WFRP) provides a risk management safety net for all commodities on your farm under one insurance policy.
 You can buy WFRP alone or with other buy-up level (additional) federal crop insurance policies.
 Coverage levels range from 50 to 85 percent of your expected revenue or whole farm historic average revenue (based on your 1040-F information), whichever is lower.
-For more information concerning crop insurance, contact a crop insurance agent or check the Pennsylvania Crop Insurance Education Website.
+For more information concerning crop insurance, contact a crop insurance agent or check the Penn State Extension website.

 Finally, the USDA Farm Service Agency has a program called the Non-Insured Assistance Program (NAP) that is designed to provide a minimal level of yield risk protection for producers of commercial agricultural products that don't have multi-peril crop insurance coverage.
 NAP is designed to reduce financial losses when natural disasters cause catastrophic reduction in production.
 NAP coverage is available through your local USDA Farm Service Agency office.
 The application fee for this program may be waived for eligible limited-resource farmers.